pact-foundation/pact-ruby-e2e-example/README.md

 * Run `bundle update`

-### Set up consumer expectations and generate the pact
+### Set up consumer and provider

-* Modify the code in `consumer/spec/bar_spec.rb` to recreate your consumer expectations.
+* Modify the code in `consumer/spec/bar_spec.rb` to recreate your consumer expectations and actual requests.
+* Modify the code in `provider/bar_app.rb` to recreate the response that your provider will return.

-* Run `bundle exec rake spec` to run the spec, and generate the pact file.
+* Run `bundle exec rake` to run the consumer specs, generate the pact file, and verify the pact file.
 * You will find the pact file in `consumer/spec/pacts/foo-bar.json`

-### Verify the pact against the provider

-* Modify the code in `provider/bar_app.rb` to recreate the response that your provider will return.
+* To run just the consumer specs and generate the pact: `bundle exec rake spec`

-* Run `bundle exec rake pact:verify:foobar` to verify the pact.
+* To run just the provider verification: `bundle exec rake pact:verify:foobar`

 ### To recreate issues with a local pact broker